 Is there a time limit to using the grant?

-Grant recipients will be given six months to execute their ideas and report back to Netsafe.
+Grant recipients will be given one year to execute their ideas and report back to Netsafe.
 Any unspent funds must be returned unless an extension has been sought and approved by Netsafe’s Online Safety Grant Committee.

 How will grants be assessed?